Tramboknath/User-Management-System/README.md

-It is a user management system using Spring Boot
+It is a user management system using Spring Boot, spring Data JPA, MYSQL